 - Slate roofs tend to cost more to convert than those with concrete tiles

 - The amount of work required within the house can affect the final costs.
 For example, if you need to redesign the space downstairs to accommodate stairs to the new floor

 - If you are planning an en suite this will add to the final cost

 - Additional work such as fitted storage, painting and decorating and bathroom fittings will add to the expenses

-While planning a loft conversion can seem confusing they can actually be done quite simply.
-A basic loft conversion can be a cost-effective way of adding space to your home and creating additional bedrooms and bathrooms or rooms to accommodate whatever you require.
+Whilst planning a loft conversion can seem confusing they can actually be done quite simply.
+A basic loft conversion can be a cost-effective way of adding extra space to your home.
 As always, plan your project well, get expert advice on anything on which you are not sure, and only proceed with professionals that you trust.